how to define your motor inside your drive train

 illustration of different points of common coupling with a twelve pulse drive

-The IEC 61000-2-4 has a slightly different approach: the manufacturer of the variable frequencu drive is to deliver the current harmonic level THC, under rated conditions, as a percentage of the rated RMS current for each order up to the 40th.
+The IEC 61000-2-4 has a slightly different approach: the manufacturer of the variable frequency drive is to deliver the current harmonic level THC, under rated conditions, as a percentage of the rated RMS current for each order up to the 40th.
 The Power Drive System shall be assumed to be connected to a point of common coupling (PCC) with a short circuit ratio of RSC = 250 and with initial voltage distortion less than 1%.
-The compatibility limits for voltage distortion are also available in IEC 61000-2-4 categorized in classes 1 to 3.
+IEC 610000-2-4 introduces the in-plant point of coupling (IPC) to a supply network where other loads may connect.
+By focusing on the in-plant point of coupling (IPC), it ensures that the coordination of interference limits is effectively managed, thereby maintaining the integrity and reliability of the electrical systems.
+These reference levels, while not direct limit values, are categorized in classes 1 to 3.

 Harming harmonics and why should you care?